 The number one reason for startup failure is lack of focus.
-Crossing the Chasm is the best reminder a founder can get of the importance of selecting a target market, focusing the business and aligning all efforts on a single customer target.
+Crossing the Chasm is the best reminder a founder can get of the importance of selecting a beachhead market, focusing the business, and aligning all efforts on a single customer target.
 It deserves a reading… and a re-reading.

 - 15 Books B2B Entrepreneurs Should Read to Find Business Success

 - The 9 Best Innovation Books for Innovators, Entrepreneurs & Intrapreneurs

 - The Guide to Crossing the Chasm for SaaS Startups

 Learn the major differences between B2B and B2C customer development, how to think about business ideas, and how to assess a venture’s risk in this 70-page sampler.